LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Existence and construction of policies

-The above result implies that under the assumption of a unique solution, a problem that is non-rankable cannot be non-degenerate.
-This leaves two questions.
-First, is there a problem that is both rankable and degenerate?
+The first claim of Proposition \ref {th:rankable_or_degenerated} implies that under the assumption of a unique solution, a problem that is non-rankable cannot be non-degenerate.
+This leaves the question as whether there is a problem that is both rankable and degenerate?
 The answer is yes and we provide a small example below.
-Second, what happens when the LP has multiple solutions?
-The answer to this question is harder and is left for future work.
-Our view is that, except for very particular problems that have a lot of symmetries, the solution to the LP is mostly unique.
-If there are multiple solutions, Equation~\eqref{eq:total-randomization} implies that one can always construct a solution such that $\abs{\szero(t)}\le1$ for all $t$ (i.e. the problem rankable), or otherwise there always exists $t$ such that $\abs{\szero(t)}=0$ for those solutions.
-Yet, verifying that there are no other solutions is difficult in general.

 \begin{example}[A rankable and degenerate problem] Let us consider a two states RB with a proportion of activation $\alpha=0.5$.
 The initial condition is $\mm(0)=[0.5,0.5]$, the rewards are $\bR^0=[0,0]$ and $\bR^1=[1,0]$, and the matrices are identity matrices: $\bP^0=\bP^1=\mathbf{I}$.
 The solution to the LP is clearly unique and consists of activating all arms in state $1$ and no arms in state $2$.
 Hence, $\abs{\szero(t)}=0$ for all $t$.
-This example is rankable and is also degenerate. \end{example}
+This example is rankable and is also degenerate. \Halmos \end{example}

+As for computational issues concerning the second claim of Proposition \ref{th:rankable_or_degenerated}, it is useful to point out that there exist efficient methods to compute an optimal solution in the relative interior of $\Theta$.
+While the simplex method always returns an extremal solution and will not work here, there exist efficient algorithms in the literature to achieve this goal.
+In particular, in \citet{mehrotra1993finding} the authors propose a method to find an interior point in the optimal face of a LP, whose complexity in the worst case is the same as the complexity of solving the LP.
+Combining this result with Proposition ~\ref{th:rankable_or_degenerated}, we conclude that testing non-degeneracy for RB admitting multiple optimal LP solutions is not harder than the case of having a unique optimal solution.